malramsay64/phd-thesis/01_Introduction/Crystal_Growth.md

 describes the process of attaching and detaching from the crystal surface, while $k(T)$ is a function which takes different forms depending on the growth theory.

+Growth is measured from a seed, a crystal with a know orientation dipped into the melt to grow a single crystal. [@Lan2004]

 ## Nucleation Theory